 A Spanish entrepreneur, Eusebi Güell, commissioned Gaudi to design the park.
 The construction started in 1900 and lasted for 14 years; however, it was officially opened only in 1926.
 The interior of the park reflects Gaudi’s naturalist phase when he got inspired by organic shapes.
 While creating the design, he released all this architectural mind and put his innovative structural solutions into practice.
 This led to the development of his organic style and set the foundation for the design of La Sagrada Familia.

-- TIP: Come here early in the morning, before it opens to enter for FREE.
+- FREE early in the morning, before it opens

 Take a Photo Walk Tour